voldikss/vim-translator/README.md

 #### `:TranslateW[!] [-e engines] [-w word] [-tl target_lang] [-sl source_lang]`

-The same as `:Translate...`, display the translation in a window
+Like `:Translate...`, but display the translation in a window

 #### `:TranslateR[!] [-e engines] [-w word] [-tl target_lang] [-sl source_lang]`

-The same as `:Translate...`, replace the current word with the translation
+Like `:Translate...`, but replace the current word with the translation

 #### `:TranslateH`